 She holds a BA in Writing & Literature and Minor in Religious Studies from Naropa University and an MFA in Literary Arts from Brown University.
 A recipient of poetry fellowships from Kundiman and The MacDowell Colony, she has received grants to be a writer resident at Camac Centre d'Art in France, Mustarinda House in Finland, The Unifiedfield Nomadic Artist Residency in the Philippines, and Can Serrat in Spain.
 She taught poetry and creative writing at Brown University, SUNY Buffalo, Cal State San Marcos, and UC San Diego.

 Her books are Undercastle (Magic Helicopter Press, 2013 & 2016) and The Wes Letters (co-authored with Ben Segal and Brett Zehner, Outpost19, 2014).
 Her chapbooks are An Essay Of Things About Someone I First Met and Spent Time With For One Day in Tokyo (Magic Helicopter Press, 2014) and Crystal Marys (Scary Topiary Press, 2016).
 Her generative poetry book, Roulette, is forthcoming from Make Now Books in 2017.
-She is currently working on a second collection of poems, Thundercastle, and recently completed a semi-autobiographical TV pilot about a Filipino immigrant family who runs a board-and-care home in Los Angeles.
+She is currently working on another poetry collection, Thundercastle, and recently completed a semi-autobiographical TV pilot about a Filipino immigrant family who runs a board-and-care home in Los Angeles.

-Based in Hyde Park, Chicago and Joshua Tree, California, with Ben Segal, she makes chapbooks for Museum Of Expensive Things, is a poetry editor for Los Angeles Review of Books, contributor to HTMLGIANT, and is a co-organizer of Desert Poetry festival that will take place in the high desert of Southern California in April, 2017.
+Based in Hyde Park, Chicago and Landers, California, with Ben Segal, she makes chapbooks for Museum Of Expensive Things, is a poetry editor for Los Angeles Review of Books, contributor to HTMLGIANT, and is a co-organizer of Desert Poetry (Landers & Joshua Tree, CA).